A fast dynamo on the three-torus: Proof of Lemma

 \section{Proof of Lemma \ref{lemma:technical}}

-Here we outline the proof of the main technical Lemma \ref{lemma:technical} of the work.
+Here we prove Lemma \ref{lemma:technical}, the main technical lemma of the paper.
 We recall that the set of admissible curves is denoted by $\Sigma$ \eqref{d:Sigma}, the stable cone is denoted by $C_s$ \eqref{eq:cones}, the map $\XX_\alpha$ and the sets $\mathcal{M}_\ell$ with $\ell =1, 2,3,4$ are defined in Section \ref{sec:themap}.